RgbTrouw/Qs-Messenger/README.md

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now .?
 We are working on finding suitable solutions to resolve the issue.

-- Messages relay has a delay of 1 second and has to be addapted for instant forwarding.
+- Messages relay has a delay of 1 second and has to be adapted for instant forwarding.

 - An eronous comma "," will occur in the friends list sql database table.
 This does not affect the list data processing and should be fixed at some point.